PreCyseGroup/Data-Driven-ST-MPC/README.md

 2- To compute ST-MPC control commands and obtain set index membership, run "compute_ST_MPC.m".

+#### Function Descriptions
+3- To compute all possible system matrices that are consistent with the data, run "compute_AB.m"

+4- To compute the model-based RCI set, run

 Results are availble under the images and videos folders.